 Resume Magic (Susan Britton-Whitcomb)

-Resume Magic offers before-and-after resume transformations, explains resume creation and illustrates professional techniques with actual examples that show why the techniques work.
+Resume Magic offers before-and-after resume transformations.
+The book explains how to create a resume.
+It also illustrates professional techniques with actual examples that show why the techniques work.

 Don’t Blow The Interview (Ralph Ferrone)

 The job interview is the single most crucial step in the whole application process.
 However, in Don’t Blow the Interview, you’ll learn how to secure the interview, from resume preparation to query letters, ways to dress, and talk for interview success, common interview questions, and how to answer them!

 In conclusion, you will find Ferrone’s book is the ultimate resource for turning your next interview into a job offer.

 A Foot In The Door: Networking into the Hidden Job Market (Dr. Katherine Hansen)

 This book shows you how to get a foot in the door and then kick it wide open.
 It emphasizes the importance of contemporary social networking, such as discussion groups and forums, online portfolios, and blogging.